Doug Brown (ice hockey): Post-playing career

 Since retiring from the National Hockey League in 2001, Brown has been involved in a variety of venture capital and private equity projects which include technology, oil & gas, real estate and manufactured housing markets, sporting goods, and sports teams.

 Brown is the founder and managing partner of Trinity Global Partners, LLC.
 Trinity is a financial and technology management consulting firm.
 Its clients include Authentic4D and Titan Advisors, a $4.5 billion fund of hedge funds.

 Personal life

 Brown's brother Greg also played in the NHL with the Buffalo Sabres, Pittsburgh Penguins and Winnipeg Jets.
-He attended and played for Boston College, and is currently an assistant coach of the New York Rangers.
+He attended and played for Boston College, and is currently the head coach of the Boston College Eagles.

-Brown's son Patrick is a player for the Philadelphia Flyers, having played four seasons at Boston College from 2010 to 2014.
+Brown's son Patrick is a player for the Boston Bruins, having played four seasons at Boston College from 2010 to 2014.
 Patrick was coached by his uncle Greg for all four years, including his senior season when he was captain.
 Doug's son Christopher played for Boston College, and was drafted in 2014 by the Buffalo Sabres.

 Wellington Mara, NFL Hall of Famer and former owner of the New York Giants, was Brown's father-in-law.
 Through marriage, Brown is the uncle of actresses Rooney and Kate Mara.